-The memory array of DataFlash devices is actually larger than other Serial Flash devices in that extra user-accessible bytes are provided in each page of the memory array.
-For the AT45DQ161, there are an extra 16 bytes of memory in each page for a total of an extra 64KB (512-Kbits) of user-accessible memory.
-Therefore, the device density is actually 16.5-Mbits instead of 16-Mbits.
+The memory array of DataFlash-L devices is actually larger than other Serial Flash devices in that extra user-accessible bytes are provided in each page of the memory array.
+For the AT25PE16, there are an extra 16 bytes of memory in each page for a total of an extra 64KB (512-Kbits) of user-accessible memory.

-Some applications, however, may not want to take advantage of this extra memory and instead architect their software to operate on a "power of 2" binary, logical addressing scheme.
-To allow this, the DataFlash can be configured so that the buffer and page sizes are 512 bytes instead of the standard 528 bytes.
+Some applications, however, may not want to take advantage of this extra memory and instead architect their software to operate on a binary, logical addressing scheme.
+To allow this, the DataFlash-L can be configured so that the buffer and page sizes are 512 bytes instead of the optional 528 bytes.
 In addition, the configuration of the buffer and page sizes is reversible and can be changed from 528 bytes to 512 bytes or from 512 bytes to 528 bytes.
 The configured setting is stored in an internal nonvolatile register so that the buffer and page size configuration is not affected by power cycles.
 The nonvolatile register has a limit of 10,000 erase/program cycles; therefore, care should be taken to not switch between the size options more than 10,000 times.